cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 - After restarting, open CMD from the start menu and type `bash`.
 If you are running Creators Update you should get a prompt to install a linux distribution from the Microsoft Store.
-- Open the Microsoft Store and install Ubuntu.
+- Open the Microsoft Store and install [Ubuntu][ms-ubuntu].
 Then select "Launch" or search "Ubuntu" in the start menu.
 - When installation completes, open CMD and type "bash".
 You should get a prompt like `root@COMPUTER-NAME:~#`.